 America's Story 1 Set

-American history comes alive in the stories and adventures of explorers and pioneers who saw in America the chance to live a dream—to freely worship God, to have a chance to own land, and search for wealth and opportunities.
+America’s Story 1 Set brings American history alive for upper elementary homeschool students.
+Your students will never forget the stories and adventures of explorers and pioneers who saw in America the chance to live a dream of freely worshipping God, owning land, and searching for wealth and opportunities.

 - Learn about those who lived & thrived in the Americas first